Automattic/kue/Readme.md

 ## Processing Jobs

 Processing jobs is simple with Kue.
 First create a `Queue` instance much like we do for creating jobs, providing us access to redis etc, then invoke `jobs.process()` with the associated type.
+Note that unlike what the name `createQueue` suggests, it currently returns a singleton `Queue` instance.
+[Support for named queues are also requested](https://github.com/LearnBoost/kue/pull/274)

 In the following example we pass the callback `done` to `email`, When an error occurs we invoke `done(err)` to tell Kue something happened, otherwise we invoke `done()` only when the job is complete.
 If this function responds with an error it will be displayed in the UI and the job will be marked as a failure.